JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/build.rst

     cd mpas-jedi
     ctest

-Notes about building on Cheyenne:
+Notes about building on Derecho:
-  - The :code:`gnu-openmpi` environment has been more extensively tested than the :code:`intel-impi` environment on Cheyenne
+  - The :code:`gnu-openmpi` environment has been more extensively tested than the :code:`intel-impi` environment on Derecho
   - The :code:`<build-directory>` cannot be the directory named :code:`mpas-bundle`, where the repository is cloned, because doing so will create conflict between the source code directory and the CMake-generated build sub-directories